oGaabs/oGaabs/README.md

 ---

-<em> I’m studying the 4th semester of Systems Development Technician at Unicamp Technical High School of Campinas – COTUCA
+<em> I’m studying the 4th semester of Systems Development Technician at Unicamp Technical High School of Campinas – COTUCA.</em>
-and aspiring to become a Full Stack Developer.</em>

 ---